Searching for a $P_{cs}(4200)$ state in the $\Lambda_b\to\phi\eta_c\Lambda$ reaction: Conclusions

 \section{Conclusions}

 We propose here a reaction to detect a $P_{cs}$ state predicted around $4200$~MeV, not yet observed.
 This $P_{cs}$ state at lower energy than expected from a comparison of the $P_c$ states with the $P_{cs}$ ones, stems because of the role played by coupled channels in the $P_{cs}$ case which do not appear in the $P_c$ case.
 The reaction proposed is $\Lambda_b\to \phi \eta_c \Lambda$.
-The motivation to propose this reaction is because the $\Lambda_b^0\to\phi D_s^- \Lambda_c^+$ reaction has already been observed and the predicted $P_{cs}(4200)$ state couples strongly to $D_s^- \Lambda_c$ and $\bar{D} \Xi_c$.
+The motivation to propose this reaction is that the $\Lambda_b^0\to\phi D_s^- \Lambda_c^+$ reaction has already been observed and the predicted $P_{cs}(4200)$ state couples strongly to $D_s^- \Lambda_c$ and $\bar{D} \Xi_c$.
 The coupling of the $P_{cs}(4200)$ state to $\eta_c \Lambda$ is very small, and this being the only decay channel, makes the width of that state very small.
-However, this is no obstacle to having large production rates, because the production of the resonance is driven by primaryly the $\Lambda_b^0\to\phi D_s^- \Lambda_c^+$ reaction, where the resonance is produced which later decays in the $\eta_c \Lambda$ channel.
+However, this is no obstacle to having large production rates, because the production of the resonance is driven primarily by the $\Lambda_b^0\to\phi D_s^- \Lambda_c^+$ reaction, where the resonance is produced which later decays into the $\eta_c \Lambda$ channel.
 We obtain branching ratios for the production of this resonance of the order of $10^{-5}$, well within present LHCb capabilities, and we anticipate that it could be easily studied in new runs of the LHCb.
+This rate is very stable when evaluating uncertainties in the mass of the $P_{cs}(4200)$ state.
 The observation of this $P_{cs}$ state with a mass lower than expected from comparison to the $P_c$ states, would shed valuable light on the nature of the $P_c$ and $P_{cs}$ resonances and the important role played by coupled channels in the structure of hadrons and hadronic reactions.